KutayDemiray/Who-s-In-/group/kutayDemiray_log.md

 This week was busy in general and I had multiple assignments in other courses, so development was slower.

 ### ~ 11.05.2020 - 17.05.2020 ~
 Development is still slow due to other assignments, but at least I've made some progress.
 I implemented the create event feature I had designed earlier into the actual app, and I'll get around to implementing the event list sometime this week as well.

+### ~ 18.05.2020 - 22.05.2020 ~
+I implemented event list and fixed a few bugs on EventDate class and database operations throughout the app.
+We shot the demo video and uploaded it, although we had to speed it up and cut some parts to fit everything we showed in 10 minutes.
+After we uploaded the video, I changed the FeedEvents class so that past events aren't shown (it was pretty simple actually, I should have done it earlier but I suppose I forgot).
+I also noticed that users were sent to homepage even when they weren't logged in, so I notified Gökberk about the issue and he fixed it.
+I also improved our GitHub README page by adding screenshots to show features.

 ****